Glorious Goodwood day one - see how Stradivarius was denied glory - plus Lennox, Vintage and other news

-In the end the favourite Kyprios, trained by Aidan O'Brien, had just too much for Stradivarius - beating the John Gosden-trained superstar by a neck to deny him what would have been his fifth win in the race - with his tally of four already an all-time record.
+In the end the favourite Kyprios, trained by Aidan O'Brien, had just too much for Stradivarius - beating the John Gosden-trained superstar by a neck to deny him what would have been his fifth win in the race, his tally of four already an all-time record.

 The crowd loved it - despite the disappointment of Stradivarius finishing runner-up - and gave the horse a superb reception as he came into the parade ring afterwards.
 It was surely the best ovation a Goodwood runner-up has ever had, and no-one could say his last lap of the parade ring was not fully deserved.